The Royal Navy of Sailing Ships

 The most important further career step was that of Post Captain, an appointment solely made by the Lords Commissioners of the Adimiralty.
 A Junior Post Captain (less than 3 years' seniority) could be assigned to command a Frigate, a Senior Post Captain a Ship-of-the-Line (see Ship Rates further down).

-Although career advancement was largely a matter of patronage by influential naval and civil figures, nevertheless it could be helped by outstanding feats of arms reported in the official Army and Navy Gazette, and the civilian London Gazette - they also served to bolster faltering British morale, often depressed by Napoleon's continuing land victories on the Continent.
+Although career advancement was largely a matter of Interest (patronage by influential naval and civil figures), nevertheless it could be helped by outstanding feats of arms reported in the official Army and Navy Gazette, and the civilian London Gazette - which also served to bolster faltering British morale, often depressed by Napoleon's continuing land victories on the Continent.

 The London Gazette page of 6 November, 1805 at right announces the death of Lord Nelson at Trafalgar.